 9) Being a bossy boots

 The toddler is what a diplomatic teacher might call ‘leadership material’.
 Only yesterday I was handed a plate of plastic food and treated to a rousing rendition of ‘I AM NOT BOSSY MUMMY.
 NOW SIT DOWN AND EAT YOUR LUNCH!
 RIGHT NOW’.
 Yes m’aam.
-I obviously have yet to see how this pans out for the baby but I can’t imagine he’s going to get the opportunity to be bossy with her around.

 10) Throwing stuff